EMF Meters

 These harmonics will leak off plastic circuits and wires about six to eight feet that we plug in connected to the appliance or device that is producing the harmonic frequencies.
 These can also ride on the 60 Hz sine wave of AC electricity on circuits and wires all over the house, and can even come into your home from neighbors’ homes by way of the electric utility power lines that bring electricity to your meter and breaker panel.

 Dirty electricity can cause an agitating influence for many people as well as potentially more serious health symptoms.
-Read more about dirty electricity here.
-Dr. Sam Milham has written extensively about this problem.
+Read more about dirty electricity in the book, Dirty Elecricity by Dr. Sam Milham, who has written extensively about this problem.

 You can purchase Greenwave filters by clicking here.